 Yes, stock up when fruit goes on sale and freeze it!
 For example, strawberries have been on sale at Aldi for just $.99 a pound.
 I stocked up.

 However, we were off to head out for our vacation and I knew they would go bad while we were gone.

 So… off to the freezer they went.
 It is a win-win.
 I save money and my family gets to enjoy delicious fruit.

 How to freeze fruit for smoothies?

 Wash and pat dry the fruit.
+I clean the fruit with this homemade fruit and vegetable wash.
 Cut up fruit as needed (I slice bananas, and cut strawberries in half).

 Place fruit on a cookie sheet (I lined my cookie sheet with foil).

 Place cookie sheet in the freezer for a few hours.